xph9876/hugo-academic-penghao/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a Research Scientist at [Meta](www.meta.com) in New York City, NY.
-Currently, I focus on Recommendation Systems on [Instagram](www.instagram.com).
+My current work focuses on Recommendation Systems on [Instagram](www.instagram.com).

 I have earned a Ph.D. in Bioinformatics from [Georgia Tech](https://www.gatech.edu/) with the guidance of [Dr. Francesca Storici](https://storicilab.gatech.edu/people/professor/) in 2022, a Master's degree in Computational Sciences and Engineering from [Georgia Tech](https://www.gatech.edu/) in 2019, and a Bachelor's degree in Biological Sciences with double major in Law from [Fudan University](https://www.fudan.edu.cn/en/) in 2017.